 - Having caught the ball, a player may land or stand on one foot – while the landing foot remains grounded, the second foot may be moved anywhere any number of times, pivoting on the landing foot if desired.

 - Once the landing foot is lifted, it must not be re-grounded until the ball is released.

 - Two feet (simultaneously) – once one foot is moved, the other is considered to be the landing foot, as above.
 Hopping or dragging the landing foot is not allowed.

 Scoring a Goal

-Only GS or GA can score – they must be completely within the circle when the ball is received in order to shoot for goal.
+Only GS or GA can score – they must be completely within the circle when the ball is received and for the duration of the 3 seconds in order to shoot for goal.

 This is administered for all simultaneous infringements.
 The two players stand facing each other at their own shooting ends with hands by their sides and the umpire flicks the ball upwards not more than 600m (2ft) in the air as the whistle is blown.
 A FREE PASS is awarded for infringement of any of the preceding rules.
 It may be taken by any player allowed in that area, as soon as they have taken up a stationary position.
 (A player may not shoot from a free pass in the shooting circle).